How long does it take for a plant to recover from overwatering?

 4 – Snip off any dead or gross roots

 Root rot is caused by bacteria that proliferate in an oxygen-less environment.
-If the rot isn’t removed, the rot will spread.
+If the rot isn’t dealt with, the rot will spread.

 5 – Wait